JamesBrownR/Dusty-s-Diesel/_posts/2025-02-15-diesel-maintenance-schedule.md

 If your truck is tuned or modified, maintenance becomes even more critical:

-**More Frequent Oil Changes**: Every 3,000-4,000 miles.
+1. **More Frequent Oil Changes**: Every 3,000-4,000 miles.
 Modified engines work harder and contaminate oil faster.

-**Upgraded Cooling**: Monitor coolant condition more frequently.
+2. **Upgraded Cooling**: Monitor coolant condition more frequently.
 Consider upgraded radiators and thermostats.

-**Transmission**: Consider more frequent fluid changes (every 15,000-20,000 miles) and upgraded filters.
+3. **Transmission**: Consider more frequent fluid changes (every 15,000-20,000 miles) and upgraded filters.

-**Fuel System**: Use premium diesel and additives.
+4. **Fuel System**: Use premium diesel and additives.
 Consider more frequent filter changes.

-**Boost System**: Regularly inspect for leaks, check clamps, and ensure intercooler is clean.
+5. **Boost System**: Regularly inspect for leaks, check clamps, and ensure the intercooler is clean.

 ### The Towing Factor